Melbourne Airport Third Runway

 All greenfield and brownfield projects and divestments: > NZD $100 million

-Melbourne Airport is proposing to construct a third runway, to be located two kilometres to the south of the existing east-west runway.
+Melbourne Airport is proposing to construct a third runway, to accommodate forecast growth in flight numbers.

 It is also proposed that the existing east-west runway be extended from 2.2 kilometres to three kilometres and widened from 45 to 60 metres.